nidongara/FlamesSDK-Java/README.md

   access tokens

-* enables developers to access both Marketing Cloud SOAP and REST APIs in the same session
+* enables developers to access both Marketing Cloud SOAP and REST APIs in the same session with or without proxies.

 * exposes simplified versions of the most commonly used Marketing Cloud objects and methods as Java native objects